 Car burglaries are investigated by police detectives who will talk with eyewitnesses, examine surveillance video (if the burglary occurred in a public parking lot), and will collect physical evidence from the car such as DNA and fingerprints.
 If you have been previously convicted of a crime, your fingerprints and DNA may be on file with FDLE.

 Contact a Vehicle Burglary Defense Lawyer in Miami-Dade

-If you are facing charges concerning the burglary of a vehicle, you should contact a South Florida criminal defense attorney to defend you immediately.
+If you are facing charges concerning the burglary of a vehicle, you should contact a Miami-Dade County criminal defense attorney to defend you immediately.
 As a former prosecutor for Miami-Dade County, Attorney Eric Matheny has both prosecuted and defended individuals facing these charges.
 For this reason, he has special insight that helps strengthen the cases he builds to defend clients.
 Let him use his experience to benefit you in this time of trouble.